 How exactly caffeine impacts the brain is not fully understood and a number of theories have been making the rounds.
 One explanation is that dementia and a lack of oxygen both push the brain into a similar form of stress that eventually results in the loss of nerve cells.
 Caffeine interrupts this mechanism by stopping receptors in the brain from recognizing the lack of oxygen and, thus, preventing them from causing tissue damage.4

 Dementia, and specifically Alzheimer’s disease, is a dreaded predicament for many, more so because there is no known cure nor a way to reverse it completely.
-The knowledge that incorporating moderate amounts of caffeine into your daily routine can cause a substantial difference in your risk of dementia is very promising.
+The knowledge that incorporating moderate amounts of caffeine into your daily routine can cause a substantial difference in your risk of

 Striking A Balance: The Golden Number